openwpm/OpenWPM/README.md

         year      = "2016",
     }

-As of May 2017 OpenWPM has been used in [14 studies](https://webtransparency.cs.princeton.edu/webcensus/index.html#Users).
+As of July 2017 OpenWPM has been used in [17 studies](https://webtransparency.cs.princeton.edu/webcensus/index.html#Users).

 License
 -------